SiliconLabsSoftware/bluetooth_applications/bluetooth_ota_firmware_update_in_user_application/README.md

 2. Since in this project, we do not use Apploader for firmware upgrade, remove Apploader from your application

-   - Open the Project Configurator (that is, open the .slcp file in your project and select the Software Components tab)
+   - Open the Project Configurator (that is, open the .slcp file in your project and Select the **SOFTWARE COMPONENTS tab**)

    - Find the **OTA DFU** software component (Bluetooth > Utility > In-Place OTA DFU), and uninstall it